-First District Health Unit offers the FREE Good Neighbor Project syringe service program on Thursdays from 9:30AM to 3:30PM at the Minot office, unless we're closed due to weather or holiday.
+First District Health Unit offers the FREE Good Neighbor Project syringe service program on Thursdays & Fridays from NOON to 3:30PM at the Minot office, unless we're closed due to weather or holiday.

 The program is confidential.
 Clients will be given a participation card with an ID number, and services will be tracked only by that number.
 The Good Neighbor Project will be available only at the First District Health Unit clinic in Minot and will provide: